joseph-gansukh/lfc-portal-frontend-v2/README.md

 # Project Overview

-* LFC portal is a casket distributor website solely servicing funeral homes and funeral directors.
+* LFC portal is a product distributor website solely servicing funeral homes and funeral directors.

 # Technologies and Frameworks